Blog

 HIPAA Omnibus Rule: Key Updates for Covered Entities and BAs

 Every year, a large number of data breaches happen in the US healthcare system.
 This puts the privacy of millions of patients at risk.
 And it is found most of the mishaps happen among business associates.
 Now, this is worrying!
-This is why the federal government got aggressive and implemented the Omnibus Rule in HIPAA certification.
+This is why the federal government took decisive action and implemented the HIPAA Omnibus Rule as part of HIPAA’s ongoing regulatory updates, strengthening the existing framework to better protect patient data and hold business associates directly accountable.

 In this article, we discuss what the Omnibus Rule is and the new changes you need to be aware of.